isptech/knife-ruby/README.md

 bootstrap is the command to attach a windows machine to chef (ec2 windows usually times out and you need to run bootstrap after ec2 command)

+Original credit for this image goes to Github user JC1738